The William Stewart Building for Applied Sciences

 Overview of the Project

-Construction on the new Applied Sciences facility began October 2022.
+Construction on the new Applied Sciences facility began in October 2022.
 The project will restore and renovate the historic William Stewart building and construct an addition to the building on the west side, adjacent to University Street.

 This project is important to the University and will provide new and updated space to serve the University of Utah’s educational and research mission.
 It will serve as the new home for the Departments of Physics & Astronomy and Atmospheric Sciences, focusing on aerospace, semiconductor technology, biotechnology, data science, hazardous weather forecasting, and air quality.
 Together, the two departments teach more than 5,600 students.
 See why the University of Utah College of Science is so excited about launching this project: New Applied Sciences Building Video.

 New construction will provide a 56 percent increase in experimental and computer lab capacity.
-There will be 40,700 square feet of renovated space in the historic Stewart Building and a 100,00 square foot new addition.
+There will be 40,700 square feet of renovated space in the historic Stewart Building and a 100,00 square-foot new addition.

 The project will preserve and restore the historic character of the William Stewart Building while introducing a modern yet complementary design for the new addition.
 The new building’s exterior finishes will resemble the latest addition to the Crocker Science building next door.